marcauberer/simple-settings/README.md

 | `showResetOption(Boolean)`        | Enables or disables an options menu item for resetting all preferences to the default values.
 Default is `false`                               |

 If you miss a customization option, please let us know, by opening an issue.

+## Dive in deeper into the project
+Please visit the wiki, if you want to understand the perks of this library or if you want to learn more about certain preference types.

 ## Supported languages
 Here are the currently supported languages for this library.